Combination Drugs Containing Angiotensin II Receptor Blockers

 When pregnancy is detected, discontinue angiotensin II receptor blockers (ARBs) as soon as possible.
 Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.

 These drugs are known as angiotensin II receptor blockers (ARBs).
 The primary use of this family of drugs is to lower high blood pressure.
-Public Citizen lists them all as Limited Use drugs (offering limited benefit or benefiting certain people or conditions), except for olmesartan, which has been designated as Do Not Use because it has been found to cause sprue-like enteropathy.
-Patients with this disorder have inflammation and damage primarily involving the inner lining of the small intestine, which plays a key role in digesting and absorbing food.
-It also can involve the inner lining of the stomach and colon.
-Affected patients typically experience severe, chronic diarrhea, malnutrition and weight loss.
+Public Citizen lists them all as Limited Use drugs (offering limited benefit or benefiting certain people or conditions), except for olmesartan, which has been designated as Do Not Use because it has been found to cause sprue-like enteropathy (see our review of olmesartan for more details).

 ARBs, as well as angiotensin-converting enzyme (ACE) inhibitors, have an effect on the natural substance angiotensin, which can raise blood pressure.
 Like ACE inhibitors, ARBs appear to be less effective than other drugs at lowering blood pressure in most African-Americans.
 ACE inhibitors have a long-term protective benefit on the heart and kidneys, and information is becoming available on the effect of ARBs on these conditions.

 In 2005, the Food and Drug Administration (FDA) approved candesartan (ATACAND) for the treatment of heart failure in patients with left ventricular systolic dysfunction (the chambers of the left side of the heart do not pump blood normally.)
 Specifically, it was approved to reduce cardiovascular deaths and to reduce heart failure hospitalizations.